SkidzCode/Gatekeeper/README.md

 2. **Encryption in Transit**:

     - **HTTPS**: The application is configured to use HTTPS to encrypt data transmitted between the client and the server, ensuring that sensitive information such as login credentials and tokens are protected during transmission.

+### Key Management

+GateKeeper includes a `KeyManagementService` which creates and rotates new secret keys.
+A new task runs every 24 hours using Hangfire to create new secret keys.
+Secure messages are used to load and store the key in memory, ensuring that keys are managed securely.

 ### Compliance Standards